 Know your audience

 “If you want to improve your CTR, start by truly understanding your audience.
 Get inside their heads.
 Think about how they would describe the service or product they’re looking for.
 Learn their language and use their jargon.
-Dismiss the things that might seem important you, but just aren’t to them.
+Dismiss the things that might seem important to you, but just aren’t to them.
 This is not as easy as it sounds!
-It involves deep understanding of your business, complex number crunching and analysis – but most importantly, it means actually talking to your customers.
+It involves a deep understanding of your business, complex number crunching and analysis – but most importantly, it means talking to your customers.
 Each interaction you have with your customers is a chance to find out more about them.
 Don’t leave this vital information untapped!
-Get to know what your ideal customer profile really looks like, and make sure you are leveraging it at every opportunity.”
+Get to know what your ideal customer profile looks like, and make sure you are leveraging it at every opportunity.”